-Your membership dues support turfgrass research and education (conferences, field days, scholarships) and helps support the cost of printing and mailing of the KTF newsletters, fliers, bulletins, etc.
+Your membership dues support turfgrass research and education (conferences, field days, scholarships) and production of the KTF newsletter, bulletins, etc.

-A yearly Kansas Turfgrass Directory is sent to each member in February.
+An annual Kansas Turfgrass Foundation Directory is sent to each member in February.

 If there is anything we can do to make the organization more beneficial to you, please let me or any of the board members know.
 Your membership and support is appreciated!

-If you'd like to become a member of the KTF, print and mail the membership form.
+If you'd like to become a member of the KTF, print, scan, and email the membership form (or fill it out and mail it) to Christy Dipman (email@example.com or KTF, 1712 Claflin, 2021 Throckmorton, Manhattan, KS 66506).
 A copy of our Bylaws can be found here.

 Kansas Turfgrass Founders Society